 Cooking times may differ from your previous oven.
 Check that you are using the recommended temperatures and shelf positions - see the oven cooking guide.

-You can then adjust the settings according to your own individual tastes.
+Then adjust the settings according to your own individual tastes.

 The oven is not cooking evenly